Johnson maintains Plan B measures despite rising cases and hospital admissions

 Mr Johnson also said the requirement to self-isolate on arrival until receipt of a negative PCR test on arrival was being scrapped, returning instead to the system in place in October last year, where travellers need to take a lateral flow test no later than the end of day two after arriving in England, with a PCR if they are positive.

+The Confederation of British Industry (CBI) welcomed confirmation that new restrictions would not be introduced in England but suggested businesses could still need extra support.

+Matthew Fell, chief policy director at the CBI, said Plan B measures had “hit consumer confidence and dented demand” and “the level of sickness and self-isolation is biting hard across the economy”.

-The Omicron-driven surge in coronavirus cases and the knock-on effect of staff absences is already causing major problems in public services.
+The Omicron-driven surge in coronavirus cases and the knock-on effect of staff absences is also causing major problems in public services.

 The Fire Brigades Union said that almost a third of London’s fire engines had been out of action during the last week, while almost 10% of operational firefighters in the capital had either tested positive or were self-isolating.